adon-cloudcannon/landing-page-test/src/collections/posts/2022-04-02-digital-asset-management-integration-with-cloudcannon.md

 ## Sorting out the chaos

 Digital Asset Management (DAM) systems are the right tool to manage all the images, videos, and documents needed for your sites.
 They give any sized team a single place to easily store, share, access, and edit assets.
 If you’re a small business with plans to grow, or an agency producing sites for multiple clients, controlling assets and campaigns will be vital to your success.
 For large businesses with complex and specific needs, tight control over assets will often be essential for consistent branding and adherence to internal data control policies.
-For more on why a DAM solution can work for you, read our article on how [DAM can help overcome content chaos.](https://cloudcannon.com/blog/overcoming-content-chaos-with-digital-asset-management/){: target="_blank" rel="noopener"}
+For more on why a DAM solution can work for you, read our article on how [DAM can help overcome content chaos.](https://cloudcannon.com/blog/overcoming-content-chaos-with-digital-asset-management/)

-To help you make the most of your assets we’ve added support for [Amazon S3](https://aws.amazon.com/s3/){: target="_blank" rel="noopener noreferrer"} and [Cloudinary](https://cloudinary.com/){: target="_blank" rel="noopener"} for all users, and [Tenovos](https://tenovos.com/){: target="_blank" rel="noopener noreferrer"} for Enterprise users — with plans to add more.
+To help you make the most of your assets we’ve added support for [Amazon S3](https://aws.amazon.com/s3/) and [Cloudinary](https://cloudinary.com/) for all users, and [Tenovos](https://tenovos.com/) for Enterprise users — with plans to add more.

-*Update (19 August 2022): We've also added support for [Google Cloud Storage buckets](https://cloud.google.com/storage/docs/buckets){: target="_blank" rel="noopener noreferrer"}.*
+*Update (19 August 2022): We've also added support for [Google Cloud Storage buckets](https://cloud.google.com/storage/docs/buckets).*

 ![](https://dam-cdn.cloudcannon.com/dam-diagram-c.png)

 ## How to integrate your DAM solution

-CloudCannon integration connects your DAM folder right into our editor so that your team can add assets to any page, collection or blog, anywhere you’ve set an asset input.&nbsp;
+CloudCannon integration connects your DAM folder right into our editor so that your team can add assets to any page, collection or blog, anywhere you’ve set an asset input.

 Let’s look at an overview of how to connect your preferred DAM provider to one of your sites.

 ### 1\.
 Authenticate your provider

 The first step is to link your DAM provider to your Organization in CloudCannon.
-Head over to *Settings / Files / Assets*, select your provider, fill out a few relevant fields, and click **Authenticate**.&nbsp;
+Head over to *Settings / Files / Assets*, select your provider, fill out a few relevant fields, and click **Authenticate**.

 *See our guides on each of our providers for help with your fields:*[*Amazon S3*](https://cloudcannon.com/documentation/articles/creating-an-s3-dam/?ssg=Other)*,*[*Cloudinary*](https://cloudcannon.com/documentation/articles/creating-a-cloudinary-dam/?ssg=Other)*, or*[*Tenovos*](https://cloudcannon.com/documentation/articles/creating-a-tenovos-dam/?ssg=Other)*.*